Ginny Lemon

-Lewis Mandall, known professionally as Ginny Lemon, is a drag performer and recording artist best known for competing on the second series of RuPaul's Drag Race UK.
+Lewis Matthew Lumiere Mandall, née Croucher, known professionally as Ginny Lemon, is a British drag performer and recording artist best known for competing on the second series of RuPaul's Drag Race UK.
 They are known for their alternative and highly campy drag.

 Education

 Ginny studied at the University of Worcester, and has said they were "hounded out of a job for being gay" whilst working at the university.

 Career

 Ginny has appeared at Birmingham's SHOUT Festival of Queer Arts and Culture.
 They appeared on The X Factor in 2017.